CommonWealthRobotics/CommonWealthRobotics.github.io/content/Bowler-Protocol/Packets.md

 ### DEVICE ID ###

 The bowler address is a globally unique address across all bowler devices.
-Now two devices should have the same 6 byte address.
+No two devices should have the same 6 byte address.
 This field contains the address of the Device that is being communicated with.

 One address out of all the possible addresses is treated differently.
 This address is the Link Local Address.
 It consists of all zeros (00:00:00:00:00:00) and any bowler device will respond to it.